Data connector for SFTP

 You can ignore this field if you are not uploading an encrypted file.

 Your Bunker will generate a public/private key pair.
-You can use the GPG public key provided to you in the UI for encrypting your file.
+You can use the GPG public key provided here to encrypt your file.
+The encrypted file will be decrypted using the Bunker’s private key when you upload the file.

 When you entered all required fields, click Connect to take you to the Download page, where you can select the files to import.